awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 java.security.Security.setProperty("networkaddress.cache.negative.ttl" , "3");
 ```

-#### Setting an Aurora PostgreSQL Connection String for Fast Failover<a name="AuroraPostgreSQL.BestPractices.FastFailover.Configuring.ConnectionString"></a>
+#### Setting an Aurora PostgreSQL connection string for fast failover<a name="AuroraPostgreSQL.BestPractices.FastFailover.Configuring.ConnectionString"></a>

 To make use of Aurora PostgreSQL fast failover, your application's connection string should have a list of hosts \(highlighted in bold in the following example\) instead of just a single host\.
 Here is an example connection string you could use to connect to an Aurora PostgreSQL cluster: